CrowdDynamicsLab/RTBSpySimple/README.md

 ```
 chrome://extensions
 ```
-3) In the upper right of this page make sure developer mode is enabled
+3) There's a blue header at the top of this page.
+All the way to the right on this header, enable developer mode
-4) If it is, click on Load unpacked
+4) Just below the blue header on the left, click Load unpacked
 5) Navigate to the **folder** containing the gihub repo you cloned abovein step 1

 That's it.
 To remove the extension click remove.